Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 -[ ] Quality of nodes -[x] Quality of heuristic function -[ ] Simple form of nodes -[ ] None of the mentioned

 **Explanation:** Good heuristic can be constructed by relaxing the problem, So the performance of heuristic search can be improved.``

+#### Q124.
+What is a sentence parser typically used for?

+- [ ] It is used to parse sentences to check if they are utf-8 compliant.
+- [x] It is used to parse sentences to derive their most likely syntax tree structures.
+- [ ] It is used to parse sentences to assign POS tags to all tokens.
+- [ ] It is used to check if sentences can be parsed into meaningful tokens.

+**Explanation:** Sentence parsers analyze a sentence and automatically build a syntax tree.

+#### Q125.
+Which of the following techniques can not be used for normalization in text mining?

+- [ ] Stemming
+- [ ] Lemmatization
+- [x] Stop Word Removal
+- [ ] None of the above

+**Explanation:** Lemmatization and stemming are the techniques of keyword normalization.

+#### Q126.
+How do you handle missing or corrupted data in a dataset?

+- [ ] Drop missing rows or columns
+- [ ] Replace missing values with mean/median/mode
+- [ ] Assign a unique category to missing values
+- [x] All of the above

+**Explanation:** All of the above techniques are different ways of imputing the missing values.